MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ```

 ### -Name

-Specifies the name of the application.
+Specify the name of the app to configure.

 ```yaml
 Type: String